Introduction

 Counting Rules

-To maintain accuracy, follow standard counting rules consistently:
+To ensure accuracy, standard counting rules must be followed consistently:

 • Include cells touching the top and left boundary lines